Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 #

-So, what did happen ?
+So, what did happen?
 The problematic frame isn’t helpful if you’re not familiar with JVM internals.

-is more helpful.
+Opening hs_err_pid4798.log is more helpful.

 ...